Dispersion for the wave equation inside strictly convex domains II: the general case: A parametrix construction

+The choice of $\sigma$ as an integration variable is consistent with our later use of oscillatory integrals with related phases and with symbols within the class we just defined; and $\omega$ may be chosen as a zero of the Airy function.

-The construction of a parametrix near glancing or gliding rays has a long story, starting with the works of Andersson-Melrose \cite{AndMel77} and Eskin \cite{esk77}.
-We also refer to the thesis of Zworski published in \cite{Zwo}, and to the unpublished book of Melrose and Taylor \cite{meta} wich is available online.
+Constructing a parametrix near glancing or gliding rays has a long history, starting with Andersson-Melrose \cite{AndMel77} and Eskin \cite{esk77}.
+We also refer to Melrose and Taylor (\cite{meta} and references therein) and Zworski \cite{Zwo} for the exterior case.
 We now state an important theorem for our purposes.
-To our knowledge, this result is stated (for glancing rays) in \cite{Zwo} and a proof is available in \cite{meta}.
+To our knowledge, this result is stated (for glancing rays) in \cite{Zwo} and a proof is available in \cite{meta}. \begin{theoreme} [Melrose-Taylor, Zworski] Let ${\qtau}(\omega,\eta)$ be defined in \eqref{eq:LapM}.
+There exist a neighborhood $U$ of $(x,y,\eta,\omega)=(0,0,1,0)$, phase functions $\psi(x,y,\eta,\omega)$ and $\zeta(x,y,\eta,\omega)$, symbols $p_0(x,y,\eta,\omega)$ and $p_1(x,y,\eta,\omega)$ and a function $e_0(x,y,\eta,\omega)$ such that \begin{itemize}[leftmargin=5.5mm] \item the function $\psi$ is homogeneous of degree $1$, $(\nabla_y(\partial_{\eta_j}\psi))_{j=1,\cdots,d-1}$ are linearly independent; \item the function $\zeta$ is homogeneous of degree $2/3$, and